+"Natural gas" means naturally occurring mixtures of hydrocarbon gases and vapors consisting principally of methane, whether in gaseous or liquid form, including methane clathrate.
+Natural gas does not include renewable natural gas or the portion of renewable natural gas when blended into other fuels.

 "Nonemitting electric generation" means electricity from a generating facility or a resource that provides electric energy, capacity, or ancillary services to an electric utility and that does not emit greenhouse gases as a by-product of energy generation.
-"Nonemitting electric generation" does not include renewable resources.
+Nonemitting electric generation does not include renewable resources.

-“Planning horizon” means the period of time that the integrated resource plan forecasts into the future.
+"Nonpower attributes" means all environmentally related characteristics, exclusive of energy, capacity reliability, and other electrical power service attributes, that are associated with the generation of electricity, including but not limited to the facility's fuel type, geographic location, vintage, qualification as a renewable resource, and avoided emissions of pollutants to the air, soil, or water, and avoided emissions of carbon dioxide and other greenhouse gases.
+Nonpower attributes does not include any aspects, claims, characteristics, and benefits associated with the on-site capture and destruction of methane or other greenhouse gases at a facility through a digester system, landfill gas collection system, or other mechanism, which may be separately marketable as greenhouse gas emission reduction credits, offsets, or similar tradable commodities.
+However, these separate avoided emissions may not result in or otherwise have the effect of attributing greenhouse gas emissions to the electricity.

-"Renewable resource" means: (a) Water; (b) wind; (c) solar energy; (d) geothermal energy; (e) renewable natural gas; (f)renewable hydrogen; (g) wave, ocean, or tidal power; (h) biodiesel fuel that is not derived from crops raised on land cleared from old growth or first growth forests; or (i) biomass energy.
+"Renewable resource" means: Water; wind; solar energy; geothermal energy; renewable natural gas; renewable hydrogen; wave, ocean, or tidal power; biodiesel fuel that is not derived from crops raised on land cleared from old growth or first growth forests; or biomass energy.

+“Resource” includes but is not limited to generation, conservation, distributed generation, demand response, efficiency, and storage.

-"Resource need" means any current or projected deficit to meet demand or operational requirements.
-Such requirements may include, but are not limited to, capacity and associated energy, capacity needed to meet peak demand in any season, Federal Energy Regulatory Commission jurisdictional operational requirements, delivery system infrastructure needs, or resources required for regulatory compliance, such as fossil-fuel generation retirements, cost-effective conservation and efficiency resources, demand response, renewable and nonemitting resources.
+"Resource need" means any current or projected deficit to meet demand, state or federal requirements, or operational requirements reliably.
+Such requirements may include, but are not limited to, capacity and associated energy, capacity needed to meet peak demand in any season, Federal Energy Regulatory Commission jurisdictional operational requirements, or resources required for regulatory compliance, such as fossil-fuel generation retirements, equitable distribution of benefits or reduction of burdens, cost-effective conservation and efficiency resources, demand response, renewable and nonemitting resources.

 “Social cost of greenhouse gas emissions” or “SCGHG” is the inflation-adjusted costs of greenhouse gas emissions resulting from the generation of electricity, as required by RCW 80.28.405, the updated calculation of which is published on the commission’s website.

-"Vulnerable populations" means communities that experience a disproportionate cumulative risk from environmental burdens due to: (a) Adverse socioeconomic factors, including unemployment, high housing and transportation costs relative to income, access to food and health care, and linguistic isolation; and (b) Sensitivity factors, such as low birth weight and higher rates of hospitalization.
+"Vulnerable populations" means communities that experience a disproportionate cumulative risk from environmental burdens due to: Adverse socioeconomic factors, including unemployment, high housing and transportation costs relative to income, access to food and health care, and linguistic isolation; and sensitivity factors, such as low birth weight and higher rates of hospitalization.

-WAC 480-100-6XX Clean Energy Standards.
+WAC 480-100-610 Clean Energy Transformation Standards.

-(1) Each utility must:

-(a) Eliminate coal-fired resources from its allocation of electricity by December 31, 2025;
+(1) On or before December 31, 2025, each utility must eliminate coal-fired resources from its allocation of electricity to Washington retail electric customers;

-(b) Ensure all sales of electricity to Washington retail electric customers are greenhouse gas neutral by January 1, 2030;
+(2) By January 1, 2030, each utility must ensure all retail sales of electricity to Washington electric customers are greenhouse gas neutral;